How derivatives can steer underlying markets.

-For every $1 in stock markets, $11 in derivatives are betting on what that dollar does.
+For every $1 in stock markets, roughly $11 in derivatives are betting on what that dollar does.

 A conservative estimate puts global derivatives at one quadrillion dollars.
 These aren't just hedges—they're side bets, bets on side bets, and bets on bets on side bets.
 The sheer quantity of side bets changes how the main game plays out.